For Graduate and Undergraduate Wayne State University Applicants

 To be considered for provisional admission, students submit their application materials to the English Language Institute (ELI), who will work with departments on campus to determine whether or not they meet all other requirements.
-If so, students may then enroll in English classes at ELI and once they reach the necessary level of English, they can transfer directly to their degree programs.
+If so, students may then enroll in English classes at the ELI and once they complete all the courses at the highest level of the ELI (or achieve English proficiency of either 550 pBT, 79 iBT, 6.5 IELTS, or MELAB 85), they can pursue their admission to their intended degree programs.

 International students interested in an admission to a degree program after they complete their English studies at Wayne State should include the following information in their application package:

 - Wayne State University International Graduate or Undergraduate Admission Application